tjohnman/Obsession/README.md

 What doesn't work
 -----------------

 SHIFT-JIS support broke when the code switched to Qt5.
 It is one of the priorities.
+UTF-8 works fine as an alternative though.

 Uploading and posting news is not implemented.
 There's no account managing either, so the client is not good for server administration right now.